The TFTD Research Tree Bug Avoidance Guide

 If you patch your game and reload a campaign created before the patch, you might face a few research problems.
 It's not that common, but you might find that you'll have some trouble with researching the more advanced armour via the V2 method.
 There should be no problems if you haven't even started on the Ion Armour or Mag Ion Armour yet.
 It's mostly for campaigns where you're already half-way through researching the armour.

-Only difference from v2 (per StrategyCore) is that the MC Reader bug is fixed: it can be research even if you didn't have a sample when MC Lab was complete.
+Only difference from v2 (per StrategyCore) is that the MC Reader bug is fixed: it can be researched even if you didn't have a sample when MC Lab was complete.
 Note that TFTD CE is v2 and does not include this fix.

 The Good Bit